What is a creative director?

 How does a creative director work with other teams within a company?

-They often work with a wide range of teams within a company.
 They may collaborate with marketing teams to understand campaign objectives or product development teams to ensure the brand’s visual identity aligns with the product’s design.
 In addition, a director may liaise with sales and customer service departments to understand the needs and preferences of the target audience.

 How do creative directors keep up with changing trends and technologies?